 Saturday before Thanksgiving: Shop for perishable ingredients i.e., everything else on the shopping list that you haven't already bought.

 Sunday before Thanksgiving: Make cranberry sauce.
 Chop up the bread for the stuffing.
+Take a container of pumpkin out of the freezer and put it in the fridge to defrost.

 Monday before Thanksgiving: Roll out pie crusts and line pie pans.
-Take pumpkin out of the freezer and put in fridge.

 Tuesday before Thanksgiving: Bake pies.